-The first time, in 2007I had discovered Bunaken Island, Lembeh Strait, and the Manado area.
+The first time was in 2007I had discovered Bunaken Island, Lembeh Strait and the Manado region.

 At the time, during a ride on the boat of Mimpi Indah with other tourists, Italians, we went to a nearby beach.

-People lived there.
-There was an Indonesian flag and an Italian flag at the end of the pontoon, a building under construction under the trees at the back, a few tents on the beach, between Indonesian hutches of bamboo and palm leaves.
+People used to live there.
+There was an Indonesian flag and an Italian flag at the end of the pontoon, a building under the trees at the back, a few tents on the beach, between Indonesian shanties made of palm leaves.

 I briefly exchanged a few words with a young guy from the beach, an Italian, who had explained to me the project they were launching: building a center to welcome scientists and students in marine biology, develop a farm of coral, conduct research on the environment ...

-I sent them an email.
-Marco, the young guy I met three years ago, answered me.
+I e-mailed them.
+It was Marco, the young guy I'd met three years earlier, who wrote me back.
 He remembered our visit and our brief conversation.
-I booked at home.
+I made a reservation at their house.